General solution of the time evolution of two interacting harmonic oscillators

 where $\hat{H}_t=\nabla^2+V(x)$ is the double well Hamiltonian.
 The functions $\phi_a$ and $\phi_b$ are related to the functions $\tilde{\phi}_a$ and $\tilde{\phi}_b$ for which the Hamiltonian becomes diagonal through $\phi_a=\cos\theta\,\tilde{\phi}_a+\sin\theta\tilde{\phi}_b$ and $\phi_b=-\sin\theta\,\tilde{\phi}_a+\cos\theta\tilde{\phi}_b$.
 All details can be found in the appropriate literature \cite{Sabin:Barberis-Blostein:Fuentes:2014}.
 Note that it is common in the mathematical treatment of this model to neglect assisted and two-body tunnelling terms, however, keeping these terms yields Hamiltonians with exact solutions \cite{Sabin:Barberis-Blostein:2015}.
 In the covariance matrix formalism, the Hamiltonian is given by

 Collision terms are usually written in normal order for mathematical convenience.
-However, in the covarinace matrix formalisim, it is more convenient to write collision and higher order terms as powers of the quadratic Hamiltonian $\hat{\mathbb{X}}^\dag_{\theta} \,\tilde{\boldsymbol{\kappa}}\,\hat{\mathbb{X}}_{\theta}$.
+However, in the covariance matrix formalism, it is more convenient to write collision and higher order terms as powers of the quadratic Hamiltonian $\hat{\mathbb{X}}^\dag_{\theta} \,\tilde{\boldsymbol{\kappa}}\,\hat{\mathbb{X}}_{\theta}$.
 Previous work \cite{Fuentes:Barberis-Blostein:2007} showed that the Hamiltonian can be written as

 where the operator $\hat{U}_{\theta}=e^{\frac{\theta}{2}(\hat{a}^\dag\hat{b}+\hat{b}^\dag\hat{a})}$ is the unitary representation of the symplectic matrix $\boldsymbol{s}_{\theta}$.
 Hamiltonians with n-order interactions take the form